 That’s $21,000 a month!
 More than $250,000 – a quarter million! – a year.

 A million dollars buys you only four years.

 Assisted living may or may not be your preference, but the average cost is way less.
 Currently it’s around $130 per day, give or take.

 That’s a much more reasonable $4,000 a month.
 Just over $48,000 a year.

 And you can change your mind at any time, day by day.

 For a discussion about Long Term Care Insurance and answers to your questions,

 Call Andy Lockridge

-Making good, sound sense of Long Term Care … with experience extending back more than 20 years.
+Making good, sound sense of Long Term Care … with experience that reaches back more than 25 years.